Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Abstract

 \section{Abstract}

-Contextual predictability shapes both the form and choice of words in online language production.
-The effects of the predictability of a word given its previous context are generally well-understood in both production and comprehension, but studies of naturalistic production have also revealed a poorly-understood \emph{backward} predictability effect of a word given its \emph{future} context, which may be related to future planning.
-Here, in two studies of naturalistic speech corpora, we investigate backward predictability effects using improved measures and more powerful language models, introducing a new principled and conceptually motivated information-theoretic predictability measure that integrates predictability from both the future and the past context.
-Our first study revisits classic predictability effects on word duration.
-Our second study investigates substitution errors within a generative framework that independently models the effects of lexical, contextual, and communicative factors on word choice, while predicting the actual words that surface as speech errors.
-We find that our proposed conceptually-motivated alternative to backward predictability yields qualitatively similar effects across both studies.
-Through a fine-grained analysis of substitution errors, we further show that different kinds of errors are suggestive of how speakers prioritize form, meaning, and context-based information during lexical planning.
-Together, these findings illuminate the functional roles of past and future context in how speakers encode and choose words, offering a bridge between contextual predictability effects and the mechanisms of sentence planning. \\
+Contextual predictability shapes how we choose and encode words in production.
+The effects of a word's predictability given preceding or \emph{past} context are generally well-understood in both production and comprehension, but studies of naturalistic production have also revealed a poorly-understood yet robust \emph{backward} predictability effect of a word given only its \emph{future} context, which may be linked to future planning.
+Across two studies of naturalistic speech, we revisit backward predictability using improved operationalizations, introducing a conceptually motivated information-theoretic measure that quantifies the information shared between a word and future context under the constraints imposed by the past context.
+Study 1 shows that this measure produces effects qualitatively similar to backward predictability while explaining unique variance in phonetic reduction.
+Study 2 examines substitution errors within a generative framework that models lexical, contextual, and communicative influences on word choice to predict the identity of the word that surfaces as an error.
+Within this framework, we find that past-conditioned predictability increases error likelihood, whereas future-conditioned predictability reduces it.
+Further, our proposed measure emerges as the strongest contextual predictor of error identity, subsuming backward predictability.
+Analysis of error types further reveals graded trade-offs in how speakers prioritize form-, meaning-, and context-based information during lexical planning.
+Together, these findings illuminate how past and future context shape word choice and encoding, linking contextual predictability to mechanisms of incremental planning in sentence production.